 Tie the string at the base of the stalk to secure.
 Once secure, you can squeeze and move the pumpkin segments around to achieve your desired shape.

-Paper mache pumpkin time!
+Paper mache pumpkins time!
 To create the paper mache mixture we used 2 parts water to 1 part pva glue (it doesn’t have to be perfect).
 Then grab an old paintbrush and start layering your strips of newspaper.

 Keep laying newspaper until you are satisfied with the shape and all the plastic bag is covered.
 If needed you can leave to dry overnight and add another layer of paper mache (we only did the one layer though and it worked well).